• twitter-icon

 Include Reason

-Clause 5C is valid for advances on which GST is paid but is not mentioned as revenue or sale in audited Account Financial Statements.
+Clause 5C is valid for advances on which GST is paid, but is not mentioned as revenue or sale in the audited Account Financial Statements.
 Such advances shall be declared here.
 Even if it is not mentioned in GSTR 1 and GSTR 9, it can be mentioned as turnover here.

 Clause 5D – Deemed or assumed supplies shall be declared here

 The clause is to record the businesses that are not reported in account financial statements but are reported while filing income tax returns.
-Such are considered as deemed or assumed supplies under GST laws.
-Any deemed supply which is already mentioned in the audited financial statements shall not be re-written in the clause.
+Such are deemed or assumed supplies under the GST laws.
+Any deemed supply that is already mentioned in the audited financial statements shall not be rewritten in the clause.

 Below is the list of Deemed Supplies (Assumed Supplies):

 • Supply of goods or services between two individuals.
 Gifts below Rs.
-50,000 from an employer to his employee will not come under the premises of goods and service supplies.
+50,000 from an employer to his employee will not come under the premises of goods and services supplies.

 • Services obtained by a taxpayer from any of his establishments outside India for further business in the country.